Eric Lavigne

 Eric T. Lavigne (born November 4, 1972) is a Canadian former professional ice hockey defenceman.
+He played one game in the National Hockey League with the Los Angeles Kings during the 1994–95 season, on February 20, 1995 against the Vancouver Canucks.
+The rest of his career, which lasted from 1993 to 2009, was mainly spent in the minor leagues.

 Biography

 Lavigne was born in Victoriaville, Quebec.
 As a youth, he played in the 1985 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Beauport, Quebec City.

-Lavigne was selected in the 2nd round (25th overall) in the 1991 NHL Entry Draft by the Washington Capitals.
-He played one game in the National Hockey League with the Los Angeles Kings during the 1994–95 NHL season.
+Lavigne was selected in the 2nd round (25th overall) in the 1991 NHL Entry Draft by the Washington Capitals.He played one game in the National Hockey League with the Los Angeles Kings during the 1994–95 NHL season.
 He also played in the International Hockey League, the American Hockey League, and later in the Ligue Nord-Américaine de Hockey.